 PLANCK

-The PLANCK mission looks back at the very dawn of time … to measure the the Cosmic Microwave Radiation of the Universe, the oldest light we can see, coming from a time when the Universe was somewhere between 300,000 and 400,000 years old – about 13.7 billion years ago.
-PLANCK will measure small temperature differences across the sky on the order of a few millionths of a degree.
-These temperature variations correspond to density variations in the earliest moments of the Universe.
-Thus, accurately measuring the cosmic background radiation can give us information about the very young Universe.
+The PLANCK mission looks back at the very dawn of time to measure the the Cosmic Microwave Radiation of the Universe, the oldest light we can see, coming from a time when the Universe was somewhere between 350,000 and 400,000 years old – about 13.7 billion years ago.

 For more information about the Planck Mission, please visit: